pfakhrzad/Data-science-with-R/README.md

-Here, there are four assignments of data science course
+Here, there are four assignments of data science course at McMaster university.
+Instructor: Dr. Pratheepa Jeganathan

 # Assignmnet 1: Data visualization
 In this assignment we uses R packages for visualization.